hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura.rst

 .. meta::
-   :description: Manual for the Hasura CLI
+   :description: Use hasura for a manual of the Hasura CLI
    :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura

 .. _hasura: